WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/project-wikis.md

 ### Genomics Invoicing - Research Software

 This project helps the Genomics lab quote their complex product range to internal and external clients.
-More details will be provided soon.
+For more details see [Genomics Invoicing project](student-genomics-invoicing).

 ### Duplex Sequencing Plugin - Research Software